rust-lang/rfcs/text/0000-uninit-memory-policy.md

 **Uninitialized memory can never be exposed in safe Rust, even when it would not lead to undefined behavior**.

+Like other aspects of the definition of "safe Rust", this is part of the contract that *all* unsafe code must abide by, whether part of `std` or external libraries or applications.

 In practical terms, this will require methods like `read_to_end` to internally zero out (or otherwise ensure initialization of) memory before they pass it to unknown safe code like the `read` method.